MicrosoftDocs/dynamics-365-unified-operations-public/articles/retail/dev-itpro/hardware-device-extension.md

 ![POS-HWS-Device Sequence diagram](./media/POSDeviceExtension.png)

-## HWS extension
+## Hardware station extension

 To call your new hardware device, you must implement the Hardware station code.
 From the Hardware station code, call your hardware device.

-To implement the HWS extension, follow these steps:
+To implement the Hardware station extension, follow these steps:

 1. Create a new C# class library project.
 2. Add a new controller class that extends **HardwareStationController** and **IHardwareStationController**.